 - Supervision should normally entail attendance at an asthma clinic or home visits by a trained asthma nurse or physiotherapist.

-- Supervision should include evaluation of peak expiratory flow, monitoring of prescriptions, and twice yearly servicing of the compressor.”
-6
+- Supervision should include evaluation of peak expiratory flow, monitoring of prescriptions, and twice-yearly servicing of the compressor.”6

 “In addition to aerosol device selection, clinicians serve a vital role in educating patients and caregivers about nebulizer therapy in a variety of settings.
 This can ultimately have a major impact on drug delivery to the lungs and reduce infection risk.
 The quality of education or instruction may mean the difference between a patient being readmitted to the hospital or not.
 As such, health-care providers, patients, and family members must demonstrate competency with the proper technique and instruction of aerosol delivery systems.
-Differences in the physical and cognitive abilities and age of patients to effectively use a mouthpiece or mask seal or coordinate breathing efforts typically guide selection of the device and interface that will be used to deliver drug.”
-7
+Differences in the physical and cognitive abilities and age of patients to effectively use a mouthpiece or mask seal or coordinate breathing efforts typically guide selection of the device and interface that will be used to deliver drug.”7

-“Previously, it was believed that screaming and crying resulted in effective drug delivery because the patient was able to take large VT (tidal volumes) and thus receive more of the drug into the lungs.
+“Previously, it was believed that screaming and crying resulted in ineffective drug delivery because the patient was able to take large VT (tidal volumes) and thus receive more of the drug into the lungs.
 Frustrated clinicians could often be observed holding the mask tightly to the screaming child’s face for a long period of time.
 Although the clinician may feel that this is doing some good, it can create a very confusing and uncomfortable emotional environment for the clinician, family, and, most importantly, the patient.
 Infants who are distressed or crying have larger and more variable VT (tidal volumes), shorter inspiratory times, higher inspiratory flows, more prolonged expiratory times, and greater airway obstruction than at rest.
 These factors may result in aerosolized drug depositing on the face and upper airways or being swallowed and absorbed into the gastrointestinal tract.
-Several investigators have evaluated drug delivery in infants at rest and under emotional distress.”
-8
+Several investigators have evaluated drug delivery in infants at rest and under emotional distress.”8

 “Drug deposition of radiolabeled salbutamol in a young child.
 A: Inhaling with a pressurized metered-dose inhaler (pMDI)/spacer through a loosely fitted face mask.
 B: Inhaling with a nebulizer through a loosely fitted face mask.
 C: Inhaling with a pMDI/spacer through a tightly fitted face mask and screaming during inhalation.
 D: Inhaling with a nebulizer through a tightly fitted face mask and screaming during inhalation.
 E and F: Inhaling with a pMDI/spacer through a tightly face mask and quietly inhaling.
-G and H: Inhaling with a nebulizer through a tightly fitted face mask and quietly inhaling.”
-10
+G and H: Inhaling with a nebulizer through a tightly fitted face mask and quietly inhaling.”10

 (1) Effectiveness of Nebulizer Use–Targeted Asthma Education on Underserved Children With Asthma.
 Butz, A.M., Tsoukleris, M.G., Donithan, M., Doren, V., Zuckerman, I., Mudd, K.E., Thompson, R.E., Rand, C. & Mary Elizabeth Bollinger.
 Archives of Pediatric and Adolescent Medicine.
 2006. https://jamanetwork.com/journals/jamapediatrics/fullarticle/205048